Urban-Meteorology-Reading/muhd-meta/source/instrument_types/instrument_types.rst

 Instrument types
 ================

-The instrumentation types used in MUHD networks
+The measurement instrument types used in MUHD networks.

 .. toctree::
    :caption: MUHD instrument types